2022 World Series: Game 6

 Following the four-spot in the sixth inning, Valdez was relieved by Hector Neris and Bryan Abreu, who each pitched an inning without allowing a baserunner.
 In the ninth, Ryan Pressly came in to save the game.
 Although Realmuto hit a single off of Pressly, Rhys Hoskins, Bryce Harper, and Nick Castellanos each popped out to the outfield, with Castellanos flying out to Tucker in foul territory for the final out and World Series' conclusion, as well as Pressly's sixth save of the postseason.

-Manager Dusty Baker won his first career Fall Classic victory as a manager (after 3,884 games managed, a record for a first-time winner) and Houston was the first team since the Red Sox in 2013 to officially clinch the championship in their home stadium (the Dodgers won as the home team in 2020, but that was played at a neutral site due to the COVID-19 pandemic).
-Peña, who was 2-for-4 in Game 6, won the World Series Most Valuable Player Award.
+Jeremy Peña, who was 2-for-4 in Game 6 clincher, won the World Series Most Valuable Player Award.
 He batted 10-for-25 (.400) with one home run in the series.
 Peña became the first position player (and the third player overall) to win the award in his rookie season.

+Manager Dusty Baker won his first career Fall Classic victory as a manager (after 3,884 games managed, a record for a first-time winner).
+With their victory, the Astros became the first (and as of 2025, only) team since the Red Sox in 2013 to clinch a World Series championship in their home stadium (the Dodgers won as the designated home team in 2020, but that was played at a neutral site due to the COVID-19 pandemic).
 In total for the postseason, the Houston bullpen allowed five total runs over 54 1/3 innings for an ERA of 0.83, becoming the first team to throw at least 40 postseason innings of the bullpen with an ERA below 1.00 in major league history.
 The Astros became the sixth team since 1960 to win the World Series after losing the previous year, with the last having been the Kansas City Royals in 2015.

 With the win, the Astros finished 11–2 in the postseason, the fourth team to win a World Series while losing fewer than three games in the Wild Card era after the 1998 New York Yankees (11–2), the 1999 New York Yankees (11–1), and the 2005 Chicago White Sox (11–1).